Nothing Compares to playing with Fully Painted Models

 Great for oozes, slimes, and chitin!

 Pricing for these sorts of effects is based on the relative size of the model.
-If you want extra embellishments, for example two at Electrum level, these are our general prices:
+If you want extra embellishments, for example, two at Tabletop Plus level, these are our general prices:

-Currently, WMG quotes free hand technique (such as custom banners, etc.) on a case by case basis.
-We estimate work by the hour at $25/hour.
+WMG quotes free hand technique (such as custom banners, etc.) on a case by case basis.

 Here are some common requests and previous examples:

 (character names, etc.)

 We drill gun barrels for $2.00 each in plastic/resin, and $5.00 each for pewter.